salsalabs/dedication_button_listener/README.md

 ## Question?
 Comments?

-Please send mail to [Salsa Support](mailto:support@salsalabs.com) with any questions or comments.
-Provide good examples and clear issue descriptions for best results.
+Please send mail to [support@salsalabs.com](mailto:support@salsalabs.com) with any questions or comments.
+Be sure to include examples, URLs and clear problem statements.